 This graduate seminar will focus on core issues confronting the field of rehabilitation.
 Issues will be examined from a historical, theoretical and research perspective.

 RCS 696 - Advanced Rehabilitation Counseling Theories and Approaches (3)

-Prerequisite: RCS 630 or equivalent.
-Consent of instructor.
 Major counseling theories are comprehensively reviewed in terms of their utility with individuals who have disabilities and in order to enhance student preparation for rehabilitation counselor education and supervision.